Nose Job – RhinoplastyConveniently located to serve Short Hills, NJ

 Nasal Tip Surgery

 Many patients present for rhinoplasty because they are unhappy with the appearance of the nasal tip: it may be too big or bulbous, sticking out too far away from the face (over-projected), droopy, or excessively pinched and collapsing (especially common in patients who had prior rhinoplasty surgery).
 While there are many nasal tip techniques involving modification of the nasal tip cartilages, with time certain techniques may result in excessive narrowing or asymmetries of the nasal tip with or without nasal obstruction.

-Dr. Ovchinsky’s techniques rely primarily on preservation of the tip cartilage strength, precise suture placement and the use of cartilage grafts to create a naturally appearing and stable nasal tip contour, no matter whether this is your first nose job or a revision.
+Dr. Ovchinsky’s techniques rely primarily on the preservation of the tip cartilage strength, precise suture placement, and the use of cartilage grafts to create a natural-appearing and stable nasal tip contour, no matter whether this is your first nose job or a revision.